San Gimignano Tuscany, Italy Travel Guide

 Dress smartly casual.
 Modest clothing is respectful, especially in religious sites.

-Understand local restaurant customs and tipping expectations.
+Understand local restaurant customs and what is expected for tipping.

 Be mindful of privacy and sensitive topics.